-Following the US Food and Drug Administration ("FDA") approval of YUPELRI in November 2018, net amounts payable to or receivable from Mylan each quarter under the profit sharing structure are disaggregated according to their individual components.
-Any reimbursement received from Mylan for the Company's R&D expense is characterized as a reduction of R&D expense, as the Company does not consider performing research and development services for reimbursement to be a part of its ongoing major or central operations.
-All other amounts receivable from, or payable to, Mylan in connection with the commercialization of YUPELRI are recorded within the condensed consolidated statements of operations as revenue from "Mylan collaboration agreement" or as a collaboration loss within selling, general and administrative expenses, respectively.
-The following YUPLERI-related amounts were recognized in the Company's condensed consolidated statements of operations:
+Following the US Food and Drug Administration ("FDA") approval of YUPELRI in November 2018, net amounts payable to or receivable from Mylan each quarter under the profit-sharing structure are disaggregated according to their individual components.
+In accordance with the applicable accounting guidance, amounts receivable from Mylan in connection with the commercialization of YUPELRI are recorded within the condensed consolidated statements of operations as revenue from "Mylan collaboration agreement" irrespective of whether the overall collaboration is profitable.
+Amounts payable to Mylan in connection with the commercialization of YUPELRI are recorded within the condensed consolidated statements of operations as a collaboration loss within selling, general and administrative expenses.
+Any reimbursement from